Azure/Industrial-IoT/docs/manual/readme.md

 Application Map helps one detect performance bottlenecks or failure hotspots across all components of the distributed application.
 Each node on the map represents an application component or its dependencies with relevant health KPI and alerts status readings.
 One can click through from any component to more detailed diagnostics, such as Application Insights events.
 Components run on any number of server/role/container instances.

 The application map finds components by following HTTP dependency calls made between services with the Application Insights SDK installed.
-If there are failures, one can click on the “*Investigate failure*” pane for each specific component.
-To troubleshoot performance problems, select “*Investigate Performance”.*
+If there are failures, one can click on the "*Investigate failure*" pane for each specific component.
+To troubleshoot performance problems, select "*Investigate Performance".*

 Application Map has been enabled for Azure Industrial IoT Platform’s cloud microservices.